-If you want to impress existing or potential customers, sometimes it can help to look like a larger operation.
+If you want to impress existing or potential customers, sometimes it can help to make your business look a more substantial operation.
 There are many things you can do to create this illusion.
 One is to create a dynamic virtual office environment using VoIP

 Voice over internet protocol (VoIP) has given many companies new ways to promote themselves and manage their operations.
-It lets your business make and receive phone calls over the internet and divert calls at will, freeing you from the restraints of fixed phone lines in a bricks and mortar office.
+VoIP phone systems enable your business to make and receive phone calls over the internet and divert calls at will, freeing you from the restraints of fixed phone lines in a bricks and mortar office.

-As a result, VoIP enables even the smallest, home-based businesses to create a virtual office environment, helping them compete with larger organisations.
+As a result, VoIP business phone systems enable even the smallest, home-based start-ups to create a virtual office environment, helping them compete with larger organisations.

 Many successful businesses and sole traders base their operations out of a virtual office.
 Callers are greeted by a professional telephone menu.
 There's hold music plus recorded messages, a call back option and flexible voicemail for when calls can't be answered.

-With a system like this, your company's customers need never know that you work from your dining room table.
-And even though it sounds expensive, actually most VoIP packages include these features as standard.
-Your IT supplier may be able to help you get started.
+With a professional business telephone system like this, your company's customers need never know that you work from your dining room table.
+And even though it sounds expensive, most VoIP packages for businesses include these features as standard.
+Your IT supplier may be able to help you get started, with set-up taking just a few hours.

-A good VoIP system will offer an online control panel, so you can log in and change your call settings from anywhere.
+A good VoIP business telephone system will offer an online control panel, so you can log in and change your call settings from anywhere.
 You should be able to create, edit and arrange your voicemail prompts or change your answer phone message no matter where you are in the world.
-You can also have all calls conveniently routed to one number.
+You can also have all calls conveniently routed to one number of your choice (and change that number as frequently as you wish).

 Of course, one of the main advantages of using VoIP to create a virtual office is cost.
 Instead of having to meet the capital cost of moving into a real office, covering rent and overheads, a virtual office provides many of the same services with greater flexibility and freedom at a significantly lower price.